opensearch-project/opensearch-build/bundle-workflow/README.md

 they are available for each component.
 In order to ensure that the same versions are used, a `-Dopensearch.version` flag is passed to each component's build script that defines which version the component should build against.

+#### OpenSearch Dashboards

+The build order allows us first pull down `OpenSearch Dashboards` and then utilize it to build other components.
+Be sure to pass `-d true` flag to build the plugin for `OpenSearch Dashboards`.
+*NOTE*: Building plugins requires having the core repository pulled down so it has access to bootstrap and build the modules utilized by plugins.

 ### CI CD Environment

 We build, assemble, and test our artifacts on docker containers.
 All of our pipelines are using the same docker image for consistency.